sfunk02/Engineering_4_Notebook/README.md

 ### Assignment Description

-For part 2 of Landing Area,
+For part 2 of Landing Area, I had to write a script that includes Part 1, but also draws the triangle over coordinate axes on an OLED screen.

 ### Evidence